Sn0wCh1ld/TinyHashes/README.md

 # TinyHashes

 A tiny Swift package for easily computing the SHA-1 and SHA-256 hex digest.
-Uses CryptoKit on iOS 13, and CommonCrypto otherwise.
+Uses only CommonCrypto, avoiding CryptoKit.

 ## Examples